tkshfj/MMG/progress_log/project_log.md

 # 2025-07-27
 - Refactor: Generalize Final Model Saving with Architecture Names
+- Delete fit logs and model checkpoints from previous runs

 # 2025-07-26
 - Refactor and debug MONAI/Ignite multitask pipeline to use nested label dictionary